alfonsosemeraro/emoatlas/README.md

 ## Usage
-See the Jupyter notebooks in `demos/` for examples of how to use emoatlas ([Jupyter notebook](https://github.com/jupyter/notebook) required)
+See the Jupyter notebooks in `demos/` for examples of how to use emoatlas ([Jupyter notebook](https://github.com/jupyter/notebook) required).
+Guides and other information on the package are also available in that folder.

 #### Google Colab
 A Google Colab simple demo is also available [here](https://colab.research.google.com/drive/1qzymy0-5EXv3E6dQ0c_D3mv8tyvjSduX?usp=sharing).